Voice of Barelas

 Homewise is partnering with the Barelas neighborhood to conduct the Voice of Barelas Survey to help understand the needs and perceptions of the community through the eyes of its residents.
 The survey will cover topics such as quality of life, safety, available services, and what people think about the future of the neighborhood.
 The survey process is being guided by a Community Advisory Committee consisting of Barelas residents, small business owners and staff from organizations in the neighborhood.
 The role of the advisory committee is to help oversee the survey process on tasks like developing survey questions that are relevant to the community.

 The survey will provide an opportunity for Barelas residents to share their opinions about the community and residents will be asked to participate via mail, email or phone.
-The survey will begin in mid-June and be completed by mid-July.
-Responses to this survey will remain confidential and you will remain anonymous, however if you would like to leave your name and phone number, you will be entered in a drawing for one of 50, $20 gift cards for Silver Street Market!
+The survey will begin in mid-June and be completed by mid-September.
+Responses to this survey will remain confidential.

 Survey designed by Homewise staff and our Community Advisory Committee: